tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Blockchain-FAQ.md

 <details><summary>What is cryptography and why is relevant to Blockchain?</summary><br>

 Cryptography is the science of using math to secure data so that third parties cannot decipher it or tamper with it.
-This process is done through various methods of encryption and digital signatures such as hashing and numerical keys (passcodes).
+There are many types of cryptographic functions, such as hashing, encryption, digital signatures, and other data integrity checks.
+Each serve a different specific purpose, and when combined together correctly, form highly secured systems.

 </details>
 <details><summary>What is a hash and why do I need it?</summary><br>